bia-pain-bache/BPB-Worker-Panel/docs/en/docs/faq.md

 # :material-cloud-question-outline:{ .lg .middle } Frequently Asked Questions

 ??? question "Why don't configs connect?"
     If you enabled `Routing rules` and the VPN doesn't connect, the only reason is that the Geo assets are not updated.
 In the v2rayN(G) client menu, go to the `Asset files` section and tap the cloud or download icon to update.
+Note that it takes a while to update, you have to wait to see `success` for all files.
 If the update fails, it won't connect.
 If you tried everything and it still doesn't update, download the two files below from the links and instead of updating, tap the add button and import these two files:
     ```title="GeoIP"
     https://github.com/Loyalsoldier/v2ray-rules-dat/releases/latest/download/geoip.dat
     ```